Our new wildlife cameras will help us monitor wildlife movement across the CAP canal!

 We will also be working with Pima County and Desert Fence Busters to fix some fencing issues in this narrow corridor as well.
 Stay tuned!

 Friends, volunteers, staff and even some of our Board came along for a fun day exploring and setting cameras near the CAP Canal wildlife land bridge in April.
-Left to Right: Curt, Harold, Christina (CSDP), Carolyn (CSDP), Nichole (Pima County), Jessica (CSDP), and Arlene.
+Left to Right: Curt, Harold, Christina (CSDP), Carolyn (CSDP), Nicole (Pima County), Jessica (CSDP), and Arlene.